DSM Scenario Analysis

 Swap

-is swapped for USC.
-Since USC is trading below $1, the amount of USC received (uscAmountReceived
+deltaETHis swapped for USC.
+Since USC is trading below $1, the amount of USC received (uscAmountReceived) is greater than the equivalent value ofdeltaETHin USD terms (deltaUsd).

 Set